joshmac007/FBO-LaunchPad-Redesign/memory-bank/techContext.md

 **IN TESTING**
 If encountering authentication issues or logouts, it is likely a backend 500 error disguised as a 401 authentication error.

+***DO NOT PASS OR SKIP TESTS ASSUMING THAT THE DATABSE IS DOWN OR INACCESSIBLE.
+YOU NEED TO RUN TESTS WITHIN THE DOCKER CONTAINER***

+When creating test credentials for e2e tests, reads seeds.py for correct data.
+Do not assume or make up credentials.